abigpotostew/microcosmbot/README.md

 * Setup a https://planetscale.com/ database.
 Copy the connection string to your env.
 Run `npx prisma db push` from the `packages/db` directory to deploy the schema.
 You can use another db, but you will need to modify the file `packages/db/prisma/prisma.schema` file appropriately.
 * Acquire a telegram bot token from @BotFather
-* Enable bot group settings.
+* Enable bot group settings via botfather.
 * Create a webhook to your localhost web port.
 I can recommend https://tunnelmole.com/ -- `tmole 3000`.
 Set this tunnel url to your BASEURL env variable.
 * Copy `apps/web/.env.sample` to `apps/web/.env` and fill in the values.
 * Run your bot locally with `turbo dev` in the `apps/web` directory.